nkdAgility/NKDAgility.com/site/content/resources/blog/2008/2008-01-22-removing-acls-for-dead-ad-accounts/index.md

 ---
+title: Removing ACL's for dead AD accounts
+date: 2008-01-22
+author: MrHinsh
 id: "262"
-title: "Removing ACL's for dead AD accounts"
-date: "2008-01-22"
-categories:
-  - "code-and-complexity"
-tags:
-  - "code"
-  - "infrastructure"
-  - "tools"
-coverImage: "metro-binary-vb-128-link-1-1.png"
-author: "MrHinsh"
 layout: blog
 resourceType: blog
-slug: "removing-acls-for-dead-ad-accounts"
+slug: removing-acls-for-dead-ad-accounts
 aliases:
 - /blog/removing-acls-for-dead-ad-accounts
+tags:
+- code
+- infrastructure
+- tools
+categories:
+- code-and-complexity
+coverImage: metro-binary-vb-128-link-1-1.png

 ---

 [![image](images/RemovingACLsfordeadADaccounts_C3E6-image_thumb-5-5.png)](http://blog.hinshelwood.com/files/2011/05/GWB-WindowsLiveWriter-RemovingACLsfordeadADaccounts_C3E6-image_2.png) I have run into a very vexing problem with one of my applications.
 I was asked to provide an application that would fin all of the permissions set against Active Directory accounts that have been since removed.
 These normally show up in the permissions dialogs for folders as the full SID of the account as there is no longer nay way to look it up in Active Directory.
 { .post-img }